Borek78/how-to-create-pandita/_includes/audiobook/4-nc-condition-how-to-make-an-audiobook.md

 I have seen only one ad on my channel [PANDITA CZ](https://www.youtube.com/channel/UC1IIp3Yo_PaJPsEU9BUk1ew) so far.
 I am not sure if YouTube is monetizing my channel. <br><br>

 <div class="underline">My conclusion</div>
-As a YouTube channel owner, I would hesitate to upload any NC licensed Buddhist content on my channel.
+As a YouTube channel owner, I would hesitate to upload any NC licensed Buddhist content to my channel.
 At the moment, I am not sure if YouTube is monetizing my channel. <br><br>

 But as a Buddhist content creator, I would rather avoid working with NC licensed content because it may not be possible to use it on YouTube in the future.<br><br>